 For those of more of a Buddist bent there’s intriguing temples available as well, especially in and around the main city of Pangkalpinang.
 The central area of Pangkalpinang has a bustling collection of shops too, though the development of new malls alongside this district may change the more traditional character of the city.

-Finally, after a busy day of sightseeing there’s nothing like grabbing a snack at a local institution, Warung Kopi Tung Tau.
-Having first opened in 1938, they have branches now in both Pangkalpinang and Sungaliat and offer up a local twist on toasted treats along with a range of beguiling beverages.
+After a busy day of sightseeing there’s nothing like grabbing a snack at a local institution, Warung Kopi Tung Tau.
+It first opened in 1938.
+They now have branches in both Pangkalpinang and Sungaliat.
+The restaurant offers up a local twist on toasted treats along with a range of interesting drinks.

-In addition to all of the above, if you’re looking for a snack or a souvenir to take with you once your holiday is done then the kerupuk (crackers) produced locally on Pulau Bangka is highly recommended.
-Once you’ve tried it you won’t be able to go back to the bland offerings available elsewhere, real seafood flavours shine through here!
+If you’re looking for a snack or a souvenir to take with you once your holiday is done then the kerupuk (crackers) produced locally are highly recommended.
+Once you’ve tried it you won’t be able to go back to the bland offerings available elsewhere.
+The real seafood flavours shine through here!

 While Bangka is less famous than Belitung you’ll find plenty of things to interest you as a tourist.
 The beautiful beaches and enchanting landscape make Bangka a backpacker style escape for travelers looking for something a bit different.
 You’ll definitely come away from your holiday with some interesting stories to tell your friends!